n4x0r/n4x0r.github.io/_posts/2017-02-10-AlexCTF-PackedMovement.md

 <div style="text-align:center"><img src ="https://raw.githubusercontent.com/n4x0r/n4x0r.github.io/master/images/AlextCTF7/cfg.png" /></div>

-As we can see, the binary seems that has an if else behavior.
+As we can see, the binary seems to have an if else behavior.

 Addiditonally, the binary itself seem to be a stack based virtual machine.
 One can assure this is true just by looking the name of some of its global variables: